KlapkovGV/scratch-llm/README.md

 Earlier NLP models were typically narrow and designed for specific tasks (like basic human-to-machine communication or simple filtering).
 Now, modern LLMs demonstrate broad proficiency, meaning they can handle many different types of tasks simultaneously without needing a separate model for each one.

-The term 'large' in Large Language Model (LLM) refers to two main factors: the model's total parameter count and the massive dataset on which it is trained.
+The term 'Large' in Large Language Model (LLM) refers to two main factors: the model's total parameter count and the massive dataset on which it is trained.
 Regarding parameters, modern models typically consist of billions of them.
 During training, these internal weights are adjusted to master next-token prediction.
 By leveraging the sequential nature of language, the model learns to recognize complex relationships and structural nuances within the text.

 I also want to mention that LLMs utilize the Transformer architecture.
 This architecture is a specific design that allows the model to 'pay attention' to the most important parts of the text.